-Behavior that strays from the goals and mission of the University and Student Housing Services will not be accepted.
-Any form of bigotry, threats, intimidation, violence, or other forms of harassment or oppression against any member of our community is not welcome and will be addressed by Student Housing Services staff.
+All students who live in on-campus residential communities should feel welcome, valued and safe, and deserve to be treated with respect.
+Behavior that strays from the goals and mission of the University and Student Housing Services (SHS) will not be accepted.
+Any form of bigotry, threats, intimidation, violence, or other forms of harassment or oppression against any member of our community is not welcome and will be addressed by SHS staff.

 All residents are responsible for knowing and complying with Student Housing Services Community Standards and University regulations.
 Please take time to review all the policies and standards on this website.
 If you have any questions, please ask a Student Housing Services staff member.